 The work of the mapmaker and the work of the artist are not too different, both must interpret perception and abstract details in order to produce a better understanding of their subject; a different way of seeing things beyond the immediate and supposedly apparent.

-The photobook review, Luigi Ghirri: The Map and the Territory, is up on Paper Journal.
+Luigi Ghirri: The Map and the Territory, is up on Paper Journal.